TienyuZhang/ai301-contribution/README.md

 ### Problem Description

-[In your own words, what's broken or missing?]
 The Mongolian currency's spelling is incorrect.

 ### Expected Behavior

-[What should happen?]

 The Mongolian currency's correct spelling is "Mongolian Tugrik" (as supported by the Bank of Mongolia and other major financial institutions).

 ### Current Behavior

-[What actually happens?]

 The Mongolian currency (MNT) is currently named "Mongolian Tugrig" in the codebase.

 ### Affected Components

-[Which parts of the codebase are involved?]

 The incorrect spelling appears in the following files:
 - packages/core/utils/src/defaults/currencies.ts — name: "Mongolian Tugrig" and name_plural: "Mongolian Tugrugs"